 }

-The result you will obtain is similar to the image below.
+The result you will obtain is similar to the following image.

-Of course, in a real application the displayed value would be a monitored variable such as, for example, the measurement made by one of the many sensors we have seen on the blog.
-Similarly, we should adjust the time between shipments to the desired measurement frequency.
+Of course, in a real application, the displayed value would be a monitored variable such as, for example, the measurement taken using one of the many sensors we have seen in the blog.
+Similarly, we should adjust the time between transmissions to the desired measurement frequency.

-We see that, despite its limitations, it is a useful tool due to its simplicity for carrying out quick tests and setups.
-Hopefully, in future versions, they will improve and add new functionalities to the Serial Plotter.
+We see that, despite its limitations, it is a tool that is useful for its simplicity in performing quick tests and setups.
+We hope that future versions will improve and add new functionalities to the Serial Plotter.

 Download the code